Buffito/vehicle-service-log/README.md

 ## Usage
 - Navigate to the "Vehicle List" to view and manage vehicles.
-- Use the search bar to filter service logs.
 - Tap on a log for detailed information.

 ## Architecture